ryanrestine/HackTheBox_WriteUps/linux_machines/busqueda_notes.md

 This seems like progress, but we still don't have a password for cody.

-Going back to my shell for further enumeration I find a .git file in `/var/www/app` that has a config file containing cody's password:
+Going back to my shell for further enumeration I find a .git directory in `/var/www/app` that has a config file containing cody's password:

 ![busqueda_password.png](../assets/busqueda_assets/busqueda_password.png)